PINPAL/CS2-Autoexec/README.md

-## This is an early version for Counter Strike 2

 # Installation

 1. Open Steam
-2. Right click CS:GO and click `Properties`
+2. Right click CS2 and click `Properties`
 3. Navigate to the `Local Files` tab at the top
 4. Click the `Browse Local Files` button
 5. In the window that pops up navigate to: `game\csgo\cfg`